NFL playoff overtime rules: How OT works in 2021 playoffs, difference from regular season - NBC Sports

 The 2021 NFL Playoffs are underway and with two additional games happening this Super Wild Card weekend, we might see a game go into overtime.
 However, unlike the regular season, playoff games cannot end in a tie so the rules are a bit different.
 See below to find out how overtime works in the NFL playoffs according to the league’s official rulebook.

 Be sure to tune in to NBC this weekend for two primetime Wild Card games.
-On Saturday night, Tom Brady and the Buccaneers (11-5) take on Alex Smith and the Washington Football Team (7-9) at FedEx Field in Landover, Maryland.
+On Saturday night, Tom Brady and the Buccaneers (11-5) take on the Washington Football Team (7-9) at FedEx Field in Landover, Maryland.
 Then on Sunday night, watch Baker Mayfield and the Cleveland Browns (11-5) face Ben Roethlisberger and the Steelers (12-4) in Pittsburgh.
-Kick off time for both games is at 8:15 p.m.
+Kickoff time for both games is at 8:15 p.m.
 ET.

 Live coverage begins at 7:30 p.m. with Football Night in America.
 Click here for the 2021 NFL Wild Card Schedule.